 The main functions of Child Protection are to:

-- Investigate matters where it is alleged that a child is at risk of harm
+- Investigate matters where it is alleged that a child is at risk of significant harm

 - Refer children and families to services that assist in providing the ongoing safety and wellbeing of children

-- Take matters before the Children's Court if the child's safety cannot be ensured within the family
+- Make applications to the Children's Court if the child's safety cannot be ensured within the family

-- Supervise children on legal orders granted by the Children's Court
+- Administer protection orders granted by the Children's Court.

 Mandatory reporting of child abuse